hypo69/hypo/docs/gemini/consultant/ru/utils/jjson.md

 #! venv/bin/python/python3.12

 """
-.. module:: src.utils.jjson
+.. module: src.utils
 	:platform: Windows, Unix
-   :synopsis: Module for handling JSON and CSV files.
+	:synopsis: Module for handling JSON and CSV files, including loading, dumping, and merging data.

-This module provides functions for loading, dumping, and manipulating JSON and CSV data.
+ This module provides functions to:
+- **Dump JSON data**: Convert JSON or SimpleNamespace objects into JSON format and write to a file, or return the JSON data as a dictionary.
+- **Load JSON and CSV data**: Read JSON or CSV data from a file, directory, or string, and convert it into dictionaries or lists of dictionaries.
+- **Convert to SimpleNamespace**: Convert loaded JSON data into SimpleNamespace objects for easier manipulation.
+- **Merge JSON files**: Combine multiple JSON files from a directory into a single JSON file.
+- **Parse Markdown**: Convert Markdown strings to JSON format for structured data representation.

+The functions in this module handle various aspects of working with JSON and CSV data, ensuring that data is loaded, saved, and merged efficiently and effectively.
 """
+MODE = 'development'
 from datetime import datetime
 from math import log
 from pathlib import Path